kbroman/steps2rr/index.md

 than the last.

-There are many paths toward reproducible research, and you shouldn't try to change all aspects your current practices all at once.
+There are many paths toward reproducible research, and you shouldn't try to change all aspects of your current practices all at once.
 Identify one weakness, adopt an improved approach, refine that a bit, and then move on to the next thing.